Skip to content

 Interstitial Lung Disease / Pneumonitis

 Severe, life-threatening, or fatal interstitial lung disease (ILD), including pneumonitis, can occur in patients treated with ENHERTU.
 A higher incidence of Grade 1 and 2 ILD/pneumonitis has been observed in patients with moderate renal impairment.
 Advise patients to immediately report cough, dyspnea, fever, and/or any new or worsening respiratory symptoms.
 Monitor patients for signs and symptoms of ILD.
 Promptly investigate evidence of ILD.
 Evaluate patients with suspected ILD by radiographic imaging.
 Consider consultation with a pulmonologist.
 For asymptomatic ILD/pneumonitis (Grade 1), interrupt ENHERTU until resolved to Grade 0, then if resolved in ≤28 days from date of onset, maintain dose.
-If resolved in >28 days from date of onset, reduce dose one level.
+If resolved in >28 days from date of onset, reduce dose 1 level.
 Consider corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., ≥0.5 mg/kg/day prednisolone or equivalent).
 For symptomatic ILD/pneumonitis (Grade 2 or greater), permanently discontinue ENHERTU.
 Promptly initiate systemic corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., ≥1 mg/kg/day prednisolone or equivalent) and continue for at least 14 days followed by gradual taper for at least 4 weeks.

 HER2-Positive Locally Advanced or Metastatic Gastric Cancer (6.4 mg/kg)